 Loulan and Lop Nur Adventure

 This adventure will let you explore the historical and mystery Loulan and Lop Lur in the Taklimakan Desert.
 This is a adventure tour, you have to know it is not comfortable tour.
-You will camp and eat canned food etc.
+You will camp and eat canned food etc. Please note it is forbidden for foreigners to travel to Loulan and Lop Nur recent years.

 Day 1.
 Arrival Urumqi